IdleHandsApps/IHKeyboardAvoiding/README.md

 Parameters
 ```(UIView *)avoidingView```   The view to move above, usually the background view
 ```(UIView *)targetView```      If a targetView's frame will be intersected by the keyboard, then the avoidingView will be moved so that the targetView is above the keyboard.
+Usually you'll set the avoidingView and targetView as the same view.

 Optional methods
 ```(BOOL)isKeyboardVisible```   A convenience method to check if the keyboard is visible